mkateel/tailscale_snrtr/README.md

 # GCP Tailscale Terraform Setup

 This repository contains Terraform configuration files to set up a Google Cloud Platform (GCP) infrastructure with two compute instances:
-1. A Tailscale-enabled instance for VPN routing.
+1. A Tailscale-enabled instance for subnet routing.
 2. A basic non-Tailscale instance with SSH access.

 ## Prerequisites

 Before using this repository, ensure you have the following:
-1. **Google Cloud Account** with billing enabled.
+1. Google Cloud Account with billing enabled.
-2. **Tailscale API Key** for VPN setup.
+2. Tailscale API Key to install tailscale on the GCP VM.
-3. **Terraform installed** on your local machine.
+3. Terraform installed on your local machine.
 You can download it [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-4. **GCP Project** and the necessary permissions (Owner or Editor role).
+4. GCP Project and the necessary permissions (Owner or Editor role).
-5. **SSH Key Pair** for SSH access to the instances.
+5. SSH Key Pair for SSH access to the instances.

 ## Features

-- **Tailscale VPN**: One of the instances is configured with Tailscale to allow secure private network access.
+- Tailscale Subnet Router: One of the instances is configured with Tailscale to allow secure private network access.
-- **IP Forwarding**: The Tailscale instance has IP forwarding enabled to allow routing through it.
+- IP Forwarding: The Tailscale instance has IP forwarding enabled to allow routing through it.
-- **SSH Access**: Both instances allow SSH access via your public SSH key.
+- SSH Access: Both instances allow SSH access via your public SSH key.
-- **Firewall Rules**: Necessary firewall rules for SSH and Tailscale traffic.
+- Firewall Rules: Necessary firewall rules for SSH and Tailscale traffic.

 ## Terraform Resources

-- **VPC Network**: Creates a private network in GCP.
+- VPC Network: Creates a private network in GCP.
-- **Subnetwork**: Subnetwork with a custom CIDR.
+- Subnetwork: Subnetwork with a custom CIDR.
-- **Firewall Rules**: Allow traffic on the required ports for SSH and Tailscale.
+- Firewall Rules: Allow traffic on the required ports for SSH and Tailscale. (https://tailscale.com/kb/1082/firewall-ports)
-- **Compute Instances**: Two instances, one with Tailscale and one without.
+- Compute Instances: Two instances, one with Tailscale and one without.

 ## Project Structure